 In the text after this introductory sentence, in the first sentence, replace “machinery or apparatus” by “article”.
 In the second sentence, replace “machinery or apparatus” by “an article”.
 In the fifth sentence, replace “machinery or apparatus” by “article” (twice).
 In the sixth sentence, replace “machinery or apparatus” by “article”.

-(ADR:) 4.1.4.2, IBC520
+4.1.4.2, IBC520

 For UN No. 3119, insert the two following new entries in proper order: